-As previously announced, as of November 25, 2013, Warburg Pincus collectively owned less than 50% of our outstanding common stock.
-In accordance with the provisions of our Amended and Restated Certificate of Incorporation, following such event the board of directors was divided into three classes, designated Class I, Class II and Class III, with each class serving staggered terms and thereafter until their successors are duly elected and qualified.
+In accordance with the provisions of our Amended and Restated Certificate of Incorporation, our board of directors is divided into three classes, designated Class I, Class II and Class III, with each class serving staggered terms and thereafter until their successors are duly elected and qualified.
 The individuals listed below currently serve as the directors in the class indicated with a term expiring at the corresponding annual meeting of stockholders.
 As a result, approximately one-third of the director positions will be elected at each annual meeting of stockholders.